nadrojisk/AUbatch/assets/doc/report.md

 # Conclusion

 This project was very interesting and taught me a whole deal about multi-threading and job scheduling algorithms.
-I wish I used more automatic testing frameworks such as ctest to speed up my testing process.
+I wish I used more automatic testing frameworks such as CUnit to speed up my testing process.
-For example whenever I made a new change I would manually test to make sure I did not break anything, with an automatic testing framework it would have lessened the time spent manually testing my code.
+For example, whenever I made a new change I would manually test to make sure I did not break anything, with an automatic testing framework it would have lessened the time spent manually testing my code.

 Additionally, it would have been interesting to have implemented a preemptive scheduling algorithm as the metrics for that would have been very interesting to see.